Joint

 Breaking Barriers

 Now in its 14th year, the Novi Leadership Summit and Awards honours the impact of female leadership, innovation and entrepreneurism in business.
-We continue to use our platform to showcase the achievements of women breaking barriers across the public and private sectors, giving them the recognition and visibility, they need to inspire the next generation
+We continue to use our platform to showcase the achievements of women breaking barriers across the public and private sectors, giving them the recognition and visibility, they need to inspire the next generation of leaders.
+These women are changing lives and transforming the UK’s businesses, communities, and industries.
+They are the audacious ones, the innovative transformational female leaders – the game changers – the unstoppable ones.
+Check out the alumni and last years magazine. enter the awards get tickets

 Breaking Barriers Read More »